pfulop/phone-insurance/README.md

 ### what's missing:

-The porject could have better css (mainly colors are just bad) and transitions between pages and forms.
+The project could have better css (mainly colors are just bad) and transitions between pages and forms.